Kosta7/vscode-web-extension-demo/README.md

 ## Contribution

-Feel free to [open an issue](https://github.com/kosta7/vscode-web-extension-demo/issues/new) if you have any questions or suggestions.
+The purpose of this project is to explore VS Code capabilities.
+Feel free to [open an issue](https://github.com/kosta7/vscode-web-extension-demo/issues/new) if you have a question or suggestion.